ZacharyDagnall/the-fibonacci-sequins/devnotes.md

 ~ future ~

+maybe make an alert or modal to confirm when pressing quit or new game

 link to italian music to play while you play? opens a spotify playlist on your phone.

 print the fibonacci sequence somewhere like under game board for reference? not sure.